csarron/PuMer/notes/cmd.md

 # Common commands

-below are some example commands for training and evaluation, please change dir related path to your actual path
+Below are some example commands for training and evaluation, please change dir related path to your actual path

+If you notice (slightly) different training/evaluation results, watch out the different configurations for ViLT and METER

+for vilt:
+- `task.is_clip=False`
+- `task.tokenizer=bert-base-uncased`

+for meter:
+- `task.is_clip=True`
+- `task.tokenizer=roberta-base`

 ## Training